Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 2. Give an example of an invalid deductive argument (not from the textbook).
 Why is this invalid?

-If it is past 10pm, it will be dark outside.
-If it is midnight, then bogyman comes out.

-It is 9pm, therefore, the bogyman comes out.
+I will either eat pizza or potatoes  today

-The argument is invalid because, even if both premises are true, the conclusion isn't true.
+The argument is invalid because,

 3. What did you find was the most important point or technique from Section 1.2?
 4. In your own words, what is the difference between a conditional and biconditional statement?